SciCompKL/CoDiPack/documentation/TutorialB1.md

 parameter it is now quite easy to use the function for both evaluations.
 The vector `x` contains the two packed vectors `a` and `b`.
 This packing of the input and output variables is necessary since we needed to fix an interface for the implementation of all the helpers in CoDiPack.
 The implementation in CoDiPack provides still a lot of flexibility that we will show in the other sub tutorials.
-The number of output variables need to be provieded for this function since the result is not requested with the call.
+The number of output variables needs to be provieded for this function since the result is not requested with the call.
 The final argument needs to be the storage space for the Jacobian.
 A default value can be generated through the codi::EvaluationHelper function [createJacobian](@ref codi::EvaluationHelper::createJacobian).